BarbosaRicardo/cst363-ch1-notes/section-1.md

     data from a table based on the values in specific columns.
     - An index is automatically created for a table's primary and non-primary keys.

+#How tables are related
+- The vendor_id column in the invoices Figure 1-5 table is called a foreign key because it id's a related row in the vendor's table
+    - A table may contain one or more foreign keys
+- When you define a foreign key for a table in MySQL, you can have that foreign key enforce referential integrity.
+    -Then, MySQL makes sure that any changes to the data in the database don't create invalid relationships between tables
+- The most c ommon type of relationship is a one-to-many relationship as illustrated by the Vendors and Invoices tables.
+    - A table can also have a one-to-one relationship or a many-to-many relationship with another table